stormpath/passport-stormpath/README.md

 You can make your own contributions by forking the <code>development</code> branch, making your changes, and issuing pull-requests on the <code>development</code> branch.

-We regularly maintain our GitHub repostiory, and are quick about reviewing pull requests and accepting changes!
+We regularly maintain our GitHub repository, and are quick about reviewing pull requests and accepting changes!

 ### Copyright ###